nlohmann/json/docs/mkdocs/docs/api/json_pointer/operator_ne.md

     Since C++20 overload resolution will consider the _rewritten candidate_ generated from [`operator==`](operator_eq.md).

+!!! warning "Deprecation"

+    Overload 2 is deprecated and will be removed in a future major version release.

 ## Examples

 ??? example "Example: (1) Comparing JSON pointers"